 It was at the Summit that we launched the YMB Writing Challenge4, which was won by Blair Riley Wheman (US), Ruby Hobbs (UK) and Alosha Samaraarachchi (Sri Lanka).

 The Microbiome SciArt Competition, launched at our Marine Biology Live online event, was won by Skanda R1 from India.
-Skanda's prize included nply an ocean In knowledge.
+Skanda's prize included two Digiscopes, one of which was for his school in Chennai.